-Tired of feeling like you’re always starting over?
+Tired of feeling like you’ve lost your momentum and always starting over?

 Does the road to meeting your goals seem just too long?